Sebastian Pechmann's ORCID logo (https://orcid.org/0000-0002-4356-9470) research laboratory.

 Recent highlights:

-• New paper: "Heterogeneous folding landscapes and predetermined breaking points within a protein family" - now accepted in Protein Science !
+• New paper: "Heterogeneous folding landscapes and predetermined breaking points within a protein family" - now published in Protein Science !

 • New paper: "Single-cell expression predicts neuron specific protein homeostasis networks" - now published in Open Biology !